-Dumbbell skull crushers are done in a simians fashion to the Barbell or EZ bar variation, however by using dumbbells you are able to attack the triceps unilaterally.
+Dumbbell skull crushers are done similarly to the barbell or EZ-bar variation; however, you can attack the triceps unilaterally by using dumbbells.
 This can be beneficial for lifters who may have muscle imbalances or coordination issues.
-Additionally, this may allow for a deeper elbow flexion angle which may improve muscle development.
+Additionally, this may allow for a deeper elbow flexion angle, which may improve muscle development.

 Incline Bench Skull Crushers

-The incline bench skull crusher variation can be done with any type of loading (barbell, dumbbell, kettlebell, etc) and is set up with the bench at a slight incline.
-By adding the incline, you are able to slightly increase the stretch on the triceps and hit the muscle from slightly different angles.
+The incline bench skull crusher variation can be done with any loading (barbell, dumbbell, kettlebell, etc.) and is set up with the bench at a slight incline.
+By adding the incline, you can slightly increase the stretch on the triceps and hit the muscle from slightly different angles.

 Negatives, also called eccentrics, are highly effective at creating muscle damage and hypertrophy.
 To do this, an athlete should have a spotter spot them as they slowly lower the supra heavy load down under control.
-The spotter should be sure to keep control and make sure the load doesn’t come crashing down on them.
-When it is time to lift the load, the spotter can help the lifter lift the weight to the top position, repeating for reps.
+The spotter should keep control and make sure the load doesn’t come crashing down on them.
+When it is time to lift the load, the spotter can lift the weight to the top position, repeating for reps.

-Below are three (3) skull crusher alternatives coaches and athletes can use to increase triceps strength and muscle hypertrophy.
+Below are three skull crusher alternatives coaches and athletes can use to increase triceps strength and size.

-The close grip bench press is a bench press variation that is done to target the triceps and chest by narrowing the grip width on the barbell.
-In doing so, the lifter must tuck their elbows into their sides, typically at around a 20-30 degree angle to the torso.
-This variation can be easily swapped for regular bench press when athletes have issues locking out bench press reps or if they are looking to limit shoulder involvement in the press.
+The close-grip bench press is a bench press variation that targets the triceps and chest by narrowing the grip width on the barbell.
+In doing so, the lifter must tuck their elbows into their sides.
+This variation can be easily swapped for regular bench press when athletes have issues locking out bench press reps or limiting shoulder involvement in the press.

-The overhead triceps extension can be done with dumbbell, a barbell, EZ bars, or cables.
-This exercise targets the similar segments of the triceps that the skull crusher does, and may be less painful on joints if a lifter has elbow issues.
-Note, that pain should not be dismissed and properly reviewed by a medical professional.
+The overhead triceps extension can be done with a dumbbell, a barbell, an EZ-bar, or a cable machine.
+This exercise targets the similar segments of the triceps that the skull crusher does and may be less painful on joints if a lifter has elbow issues.
+Note: pain should not be dismissed and properly reviewed by a medical professional.